What Is Air Receiver Tank: Full Guidelines

 Before you buy compressed air receiver tank, take some time to learn about the device itself.
 Our guide to compressed air receiver tanks explains how they work, what they do, and how you can use them to maximize the efficiency of your compressed air system.

-What Is a Compressed Air Receiver Tank?
+What Is an Air Receiver?

 The Purpose of an Air Receiver Tank

-An air receiver tank provides temporary storage for compressed air.
+Air receivers play an important role in the air compressor system.
+An air receiver stores compressed air.
 It also helps your air compression system run more efficiently.
-The air receiver tank has three main functions in your compressed air system:
+The air tank has three main functions in your system:

-- It stores compressed air that can be used for short, high-demand events.
+• It provides temporary storage for a reservoir of compressed air that can be used for short, high-demand events.

-- It provides a steady air signal to compressor controls.
+• It provides a steady air signal to compressor controls.

-- When used as a “wet tank”, it acts as a secondary heat exchanger, increasing the efficiency of your air dryer.
+• When used as a "wet tank", it acts as a secondary heat exchanger, increasing the efficiency of your air dryer.

 Compressed Air Storage

 The primary role of an air receiver tank is to provide temporary storage for compressed air.
 Storing compressed air allows the system to average the peaks in compressed air demand over the course of a shift.
-You can think of your air receiver tank as a battery for your compressed air system, except it stores air instead of chemical energy.
-This air can be used to power short, high-demand events (up to 30 seconds) such as a quick burst of a sandblaster, dust collector pulse, or someone using a blowgun to dust themselves off.
-The air in the tank is available even when the compressor is not running.
-Storing compressed air reduces sudden demands on your air compressor, prolonging the life of your system.
-Using an air receiver tank may also allow you to use a smaller horsepower compressor for larger jobs.
+You can think of your air receiver tank like a battery for your compressed air system, except it is storing air instead of chemical energy.
+This air can be used to power short, high-demand events (up to 30 seconds) such as a quick burst of a sandblaster or other pneumatic equipment, dust collector pulse, or someone using a blowgun to dust themselves off.

 Compressor Control